Proof Key for Code Exchange (RFC 7636)

 6.1.1 Sign up

-6.1.2 Serve API Key and Client ID
+6.1.2 Service ID and Client ID

-6.1.3 Service and Client Setting
+6.1.3 Service and Client Settings

 Tab Parameter Value

-Authorization Supported Grant Types Include AUTHORIZATION_CODE
+Service Settings > Endpoints > Global Settings Supported Grant Types Include AUTHORIZATION_CODE

-Authorization Supported Response Types Include CODE
+Service Settings > Endpoints > Global Settings Supported Response Types Include CODE

 Tab Parameter Value

-Basic Client Type Select PUBLIC
+Client Settings > Basic Settings > General Client Type Select PUBLIC

-Authorization Grant Types Include AUTHORIZATION_CODE
+Client Settings > Endpoints > Global Settings Grant Types Include AUTHORIZATION_CODE

-Authorization Response Types Include CODE
+Client Settings > Endpoints > Global Settings Response Types Include CODE

 6.2.
 Authorization Request